 In 2011, I was working at a high stress, low pay job and I needed some sort of change in my life.
 The Chilly Dog was created as my personal balance between "do what you love" and "don't quit your day job".
-My hope was to share my general crafting knowledge and inspire others to create something wonderful with their own two hands.
+My hope was to share my general crafting knowledge, in blog form, and inspire others to create something wonderful with their own two hands.

-If you're wondering where my blog name came from...
+If you're wondering where my business name came from...

 Many years ago, I set out on a quest.
 It was a quest to find an interesting, unique and fun addition to our household in the form of a dog.
 I spent months researching the traits and characteristics of just about every breed of dog known to man.